aaronkaplan/intelmq/docs/proposal.md

 | my-bot-1  | stream      | -                              | true         | running            | yes             | valid        |
 | my-bot-2  | scheduled   | 1 * * * *                      | false        | running (unstable) | no              | invalid      |

+Also intelmqctl should print the last 10 log lines from the log of this bot.

 ### On-boot related commands